What to Expect from an In-home Respite Caregiver

 Supervision and Companionship

 If you worry about leaving your family member home alone, a respite caregiver can provide supervision and companionship services.
 The respite caregiver can engage your family member in activities like cards, board games, reading, walking, or listening to music.
+Respite caregivers are not trained educators and cannot provide assistance with homework or virtual learning.

 Activities of Daily Living